GMRI-SEL/Lab-Management/Matt-Dzaugis/Weekly-Meetings.md

 * [17 May 2019](#date-17-May-2019)
 * [24 May 2019](#date-24-May-2019)
 * [31 May 2019](#date-31-May-2019)

 # Weekly Notes
+### Date: 19 July 2019

+### What did you achieve this week?
+* Monday, I continued working on dissecting the lobster forecast to understand all of the components and how they work together.
+I am rewriting the code to be compatable with the new UpadateBuoys function and to put in a shiny app
+* Tuesday, I compiled all of the CT river temperature projecttions and wrote an rmarkdown script 2

+# Weekly Notes
 ### Date: 12 July 2019